tanushbuilds/agentic-researcher/README.md

 ## Requirements

 - Python 3.9+
-- Google AI Studio API key (free, no credit card)
+- API key for at least one supported provider (Google AI Studio or Groq)
 - Internet connection

 ---